 “After Fulbright, I hope to return to the U.S. and pursue a career in the non-profit sector, hopefully with an organization that focuses on U.S.-Arab relations,” said Knight.

 Pursuing a passion for education

-Lepper, a Spanish major with a minor in Secondary Education, has longed to return to the country since he studied abroad in Oviedo, a town in northwest Spain, for four months during his junior year.
+Leeper, a Spanish major with a minor in Secondary Education, has longed to return to the country since he studied abroad in Oviedo, a town in northwest Spain, for four months during his junior year.
 “I fell in love with the culture and the language.
 They have a better quality of life there.
-They focus on the better things,” said Lepper.
+They focus on the better things,” said Leeper.

-For the past year, Lepper’s life has been consumed with interning and student teaching at various Orange County schools.
+For the past year, Leeper’s life has been consumed with interning and student teaching at various Orange County schools.
 “In my second semester of my Junior year, I interned for 50 hours at an Orange County public school.
 There were a lot of displaced students from Puerto Rico, since it was right after the hurricane.
-These children lived in hotels, and it definitely became something that I was invested in,” said Lepper.
+These children lived in hotels, and it definitely became something that I was invested in,” he said.